PatrickCmd/exp-net-fundamentals-2025-Q2/projects/cloud-setup-clickops/README.md

    - _File format_: `ppk`
    ![Create PPK Key Pair](screenshots/create-keypair-ppk.png)

+**Key Pair Details and Best Practices**
+- AWS key pairs provide secure SSH/RDP authentication for EC2 instances without passwords.
+- The `.pem` private key is used with Linux/macOS SSH clients (`ssh -i nwtbootcampkey.pem ec2-user@<public-ip>`).
+- The `.ppk` private key is used with PuTTY on Windows; import `.pem` into PuTTYgen to generate `.ppk`.
+- Restrict permissions on your private keys: `chmod 400 nwtbootcampkey.pem`.
+- Store keys securely—do not commit them to version control or share publicly.
+- You can associate this key pair with any new EC2 instance in the same region and account.

 ## Launch Windows Server EC2 Instance

 Follow these steps to launch a Windows Server EC2 instance: